Kolkata West Bengal, India Travel Guide

 Sundarbans National Park (Multi-day trip - 2-3 days): A UNESCO World Heritage Site, this is the world's largest mangrove forest.
 It maintains a critical habitat for the Royal Bengal Tiger and diverse flora and fauna.
 Access from Kolkata involves Godkhali or Canning, and an organized tour with permits is common.

-Beaches: Digha, Mandarmani, and Shankarpur (approximately 4-A five-hour journey by road) stand as popular coastal destinations.
+Beaches: Digha, Mandarmani, and Shankarpur (approximately 4-5 hours by road) stand as popular coastal destinations.
 These typically need an overnight stay or a very long day trip from Kolkata.

 Beyond Kolkata's city limits, numerous sites offer cultural and historical insights into West Bengal.